 For those of you who have just discovered The Authorpreneur Podcast, season one consisted of two types of episodes; my behind-the-scenes author diary and the episodes focused on writing tips.
 As a result, season one spanned fifty episodes from December 2017 to June 2019.
 Since the end of June, the podcast has been on a short break.
-Season two has recently commenced, if you haven’t already, check out the first episode of season two where I share what you can expect from the podcast.
+Season two has recently commenced, if you haven’t already, check out the first episode of season two.

 The Most Popular Episodes

 So, without further ado, here are the most popular writing and self-publishing podcast episodes of season one of The Authorpreneur Podcast.